TiesdeKok/LearnPythonforResearch/README.md

 * [`3_visualizing_data.ipynb`](3_visualizing_data.ipynb): Examples on how to generate visualizations with `Pandas`, `Seaborn`, and `Bokeh`.
 * [`4_web_scraping.ipynb`](4_web_scraping.ipynb): A comprehensive overview on how to use `Requests`, `LXML`, and `Selenium` for APIs and web scraping.

+Additionally, if you are interested in Natural Language Processing I have a notebook for that as well:
+* [`NLP_Notebook`](https://nbviewer.jupyter.org/github/TiesdeKok/Python_NLP_Tutorial/blob/master/NLP_Notebook.ipynb): Basics of the Python syntax

 <h4 id="exercises">Exercises</h4>

 I have provided several tasks / exercises that you can try to solve in the [`exercises.ipynb`](exercises.ipynb) notebook.

+**Note:** To avoid the "oh, that looks easy!" trap I have not uploaded the exercises notebook with examples answers.
+*If you want it shoot me an e-mail.*

 <h2 id="codealong">Code along!</h2>